-With offices reopening, strengthening sales, and capturing new opportunities requires more than determination and stamina.
+In today’s rapidly changing marketplace, strengthening sales and capturing new opportunities require more than determination and stamina.
 It requires capital.
-Cash reserves are a precious commodity when starting or expanding new customer engagement because upfront expenses outpace how quickly you can collect on new revenues early in the relationship.
+Cash reserves are a precious commodity when starting or expanding customer engagement because upfront expenses outpace how quickly you can collect new revenues early in the relationship.

-One of the largest of these upfront expenses is for equipment.
-From office technology to machine tools and delivery trucks to earthmoving assets, the equipment you depend on to help produce new revenues can require a strong early financial investment.
+One of the largest of these upfront expenses is for equipment and technology.
+From office technology to machine tools and delivery trucks to earthmoving assets, the equipment and technology you depend on to help produce new revenues can require a strong early financial investment.

-For businesses with revenue-producing equipment connected to a contract:
+For businesses with revenue-producing equipment and technology connected to a contract.

-If you deploy equipment that directly impacts how much product you can produce, your ability to grow is directly proportional to how much equipment you can have working for you.
-And how much profit you make on that production depends on keeping equipment costs affordable and predictable.
-There is no better way to preserve cash, manage a predictable cash flow stream, and align your commitment to an asset with your use of it than by deploying an effective equipment-finance strategy.
-Once you understand how you will use the equipment and for how long, equipment financing can help you easily budget for new production volume while reducing the short-term pains of starting a new customer contract.
+If you deploy equipment and technology that directly impacts how much product you can produce, your ability to grow is directly proportional to how much equipment and technology you can have working for you.
+And how much profit you make on that production depends on keeping equipment and technology costs affordable and predictable.
+There is no better way to preserve cash, manage a predictable cash flow stream, and align your commitment to an asset with your use of it than by deploying an effective equipment and technology-finance strategy.
+Once you understand how you will use the equipment and technology and for how long, equipment and technology financing can help you easily budget for new production volume while reducing the short-term pains of starting a new customer contract.
 And taking this strategic approach can also help you reduce costs throughout the lifecycle of asset use.

 At LEAF, we make equipment and technology more affordable and solve real problems, like giving you a model to pursue expanded revenue streams with confidence.